tsbmediaventure/developer-docs/source/index.html.md

 }
 ```

-This endpoint allows the Client to Edit their Registered Content on ConsCent - with the editable fields being the Content title, price, currency, priceOverrides, tags, URL, duration, contentType, download, category and pixels .
+This endpoint allows the Client to Edit their Registered Content on ConsCent - with the editable fields being the Content title, price, currency, priceOverrides, categories, URL, duration, contentType, download, category and pixels .
 Content ID CANNOT be edited!

 ### HTTP Request